THIS POST WAS ORIGINALLY PUBLISHED IN FEBRUARY 2013 AND HAS BEEN REPHOTOGRAPHED AND UPDATED FOR QUALITY AND RELEVANCY!

-I actually made these clean eating ‘Turtles’ to bring to a friends party the other weekend, and they were definitely a hit!
-Everyone loved them, and couldn’t believe how much they really tasted like the original.
+I originally made these clean eating ‘Turtles’ to bring to a friends party and they were definitely a hit!
+Everyone loved them and really couldn’t believe how much these tasty little morsels really tasted like the original.

 What’s not to love??
-Go make some turtles!!
-Pack a couple in your lunch this week, and have them as a little afternoon treat when you get that urge to go to the vending machine and get a processed or refined sweet indulgence, you’ll be much happier (and your body will thank you) that you enoyed one or two of these instead!
+Go make some “Turtles”!
+Then, pack a couple in your lunch this week, and have them as a little afternoon treat when you get that urge to go to the vending machine…you’ll be much happier (and your body will thank you) that you enoyed one or two of these instead!

 - Process dates in a food processor until they become a sticky and very thick jam-like consistency.

 - Heat a small saucepan over very low heat and add in the dark chocolate, stir continuously until melted into a smooth sauce.
 Remove from the heat.

-- Place in the fridge to set for at least 10 minutes - the chocolate will harden and hold everything together.
+- Place in turtles in the freezer to set for at least 10 more minutes.